tinninj/CS330-Final-Project/README.md

 **Overview of Project:**
 ====================================
-For my project, I decided to create a Choose Your Own Adventure Game using mostly JavaScript with some HTML and CSS.
-I focused on using the JavaScript Document Object Model to add player input.
+For my project for CS330 -Struture and Organization of Programming Lanuages, I decided to create a Choose Your Own Adventure Game using mostly JavaScript with some HTML and CSS.
+I focused on using the JavaScript Document Object Model to add player interaction.

 **What I Managed to Accomplish:**
 ====================================